Neeratyoy/TicTacToe/README.md

 The computer, based on a victory or defeat keeps updating its 'strategies'.
 Even when playing a human, it continues to learn.

-ps : the printGrid() function will not run in Python2.7 pr below
+ps : the printGrid() function will not run in Python2.7 or below